Programs at The Leaf

 When submitting a request for a program, please provide a minimum of three dates that work for you and your school schedule.
 Our Education & Programs team will reach out to confirm your program.

-- Chaperones must be responsible adults (i.e. teacher, volunteer, or parent).
+- Chaperones must be responsible adults (i.e. teachers, volunteers, or parents).

-- Chaperones who fall within these ratios are included free of charge:
+- Chaperones who fall within the ratio of 1 adult per 10 students in grades Pre-K -12 are included free of charge.

 - If you need to cancel your program, please do so as soon as possible.

-- 15+ business days in advance = full refund
+- 15+ days in advance = full refund

 For more information please contact: